kaissaradi/FastSort/cluster-compare.md

     return final_ei, final_inds, final_channels, best_idx

 3. Template Subtraction (Peeling) (subtraction.py)
 This file contains the logic for peeling—the process of subtracting the unit's template from the raw data trace so the remaining residual signal can be processed for smaller units.
-It includes both high-level PCA-clustered subtraction and a Numba-accelerated helper for in-place data modification.
+It includes both high-level PCA-clustered subtraction and a Numba-accelerated helper for efficient, in-place data modification.
 # axolotl/subtraction.py
 """
 Functions for subtracting found neuron templates from the raw data trace (peeling).